 With state-of-the-art Science Technology Engineering Math (STEM) Labs in both Upper School and Lower School, Loganville Christian Academy has implemented dedicated STEM course work through the Project Lead the Way (PLTW) STEM curriculum program, preparing students to be leaders in the global economy.
 The PLTW STEM program brings a whole new world of possibilities to LCA students through a comprehensive and robust program that embraces real-world applications.

-In our Lower School, students in grades 1-5 are exposed to lab experiences that enhance each student’s understanding of the engineering design process (ask, explore, model, evaluate & explain).
-Lab experiences incorporate the use of both hands on experiments and digital technology via iPads.
+In our Lower School, students in grades 1-5 are exposed to lab experiences that enhance each student’s understanding of the engineering design process (ask, explore, model, evaluate, and explain).
+Lab experiences incorporate the use of both hands-on experiments and digital technology via iPads.
 The Project Lead the Way Launch Program paves the way for the students to become problem solvers.
-They use the engineering design process, employ critical thinking concepts, and apply STEM knowledge & skills to finding solutions to real world problems.
+They use the engineering design process, employ critical thinking concepts, and apply STEM knowledge and skills to find solutions to real-world problems.

-The short term success of our STEM initiative is already evident by the increased student interest in pursuing challenging high school courses in biomedical studies, various engineering areas, and advanced calculus.
-The long term success of our STEM initiative is measured by the number of graduates who pursue biomedical and other STEM field degrees, the increased number of young women pursuing STEM degrees, overall advancement into STEM fields as careers, and the ability to focus their problem solving skills and talents to finding solutions for societal issues in our global communities.
-The proof of the success is more than just an increase on the scores of high stakes tests, it is in the long term focus toward STEM fields, and in our students doing their part in maintaining the sustainability of the great earth that God has so graciously given to us.
+The short-term success of our STEM initiative is already evident by the increased student interest in pursuing challenging high school courses in biomedical studies, various engineering areas, and advanced calculus.
+The long-term success of our STEM initiative is measured by the number of graduates who pursue biomedical and other STEM field degrees, the increased number of young women pursuing STEM degrees, overall advancement into STEM fields as careers, and the ability to focus their problem solving skills and talents to find solutions for societal issues in our global communities.
+The proof of the success is more than just an increase on the scores of high-stakes tests, it is in the long-term focus toward STEM fields and in our students doing their part in maintaining the sustainability of the great earth that God has so graciously given to us.